 Put on your hiking boots and warm clothes and grab a water bottle to head to Wolf Trap National Park for the Performing Arts in Vienna.
 The park also hosts a First Day Hike, with two options: a 1.5-mile hike or a 3-mile one, both ed by volunteers from Friends of Wolf Trap National Park.

 Fairfax County Park Authority also celebrates the First Hike day with expanded hike options and photo contest prizes.
-Just visit any Fairfax County Park Authority trail on January 1, 2019, explore, take some photos, and enter the organization’s photography contest by January 2.
-All photographers will receive two free RECenter Guest Passes and will be eligible to win one of two prizes: Park Authority staff will select a “Judges’ Choice” and the general public will vote on a “People’s Choice” winner.
-Both winners will receive a free four-month RECenter pass valued at up to $300.
+Just visit any Fairfax County Park Authority trail on January 1, 2019, explore, take some photos, and enter the organization’s photography contest to win prizes, including a “People’s Choice” award and park passes.

 Reston New Year’s Day 5K